Powered By Blogger

 Checking back it seems we first stayed in Los Escullos twelve years ago.
 I remarked back then that it was a quiet place that attracted hikers.
 There's still a few of them striding off, walking poles in hand, to explore one of the many trails that snake between the gaunt calderas.
 However these days the site is pitched to attract long stayers, more caravanners than motorhomers.
 It means there aren't so many pitches left for people touring.
 Moreover the access roads between the pitches are narrow so manoeuvring into them can be challenging even in a medium sized motorhome.

 If you do book in for the duration - I overheard an English caravanner a few pitches down from us explaining that he was here for 60 days 'as usual' - then there's lots of organised activities - Fish and Chips every Thursday night, a weekly quiz night, 'gentle aerobics'... and so on.
 Sixty days!
 It sounds like a sentence!
 If we do return again to the Cabo de Gata then the site at Las Negras is more to our taste.
 Los Escullos has become charmless as Saga cruise.
-Such a beautiful place, but the campsite is crowded, over- organised, and its ambience somewhat geriatric.
+Such a beautiful place, but the campsite is crowded, over- organised, and its ambiance somewhat geriatric.

 '